+Figure 4.16-2 Deployment scnenario#2: Intent Interpreter is a function integrated in intent handling function.

 Based on above two deployment scenarios, this study can investigate whether there is a need for a potential solution to enhance the intent-driven management service to support natural language.